 All entrepreneurs have a story behind why they started their business.
-And these origin stories are compelling to your customers, the greater public, and the media.
+And these origin stories are compelling to your customers, the greater public in addition to the media.
 Small businesses are something everyone can rally behind, as they’re points of pride and identity for a community.
 And people are curious to know a part of the shop owner, maker, or contractor’s story.
 One way to get these stories out there, is through the media.

 Elements of a Press Release: